cristiantobol/developer-toolcamp/session_02_github.md

     The error message is explaining that there is no remote version of the branch we're working on so Git doesn't know where we want to send the code to.

     The error message is really useful as it gives us the exact command we need to run to create the remote version of our branch and fix the error.

-1. Now we run the command it suggested:
+1. Next we run the command it suggested:
     ```
     $ git push --set-upstream origin my-new-branch
     ```
+    Our updates will now have gone to the remote version of our branch.

-1. Now we can check our repository on GitHub at `https://github.ibm.com/<Username>/<RepositoryName>` and see that our description has appeared in the README.md file.
+1. To verify this we can check our repository on GitHub at `https://github.ibm.com/<Username>/<RepositoryName>` and see that our description has appeared in the README.md file.

 <a name="pull-request"></a>
 ## Creating a pull request
 Pull requests provide an opportunity to get others to review your code before it is added to the main code base.
-In many development projects a minimum of 1 review is needed before you can merge in your changes.
+In many development projects a minimum of a review from a least one other developer is needed before you can merge in your changes.

 1. To create a pull request for the code you've just changed, click on the _Pull requests_ tab near the top of GitHub page for your repository.